tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/Samples_JupyterPython.md

 *Note: Viewing the above Jupyter notebooks on GitHub will present a static HTML view.
 To use them interactively you need to open them in a Jupyter notebook editor like Visual Studio Code.*

-# Use Samples_JupyterPython notebooks interactively in VSCode #
+# Open Samples_JupyterPython notebooks interactively in VSCode #
 1. Run Visual Studio Code and select "File | Open workspace from File...".
 2. Navigate to your local **SpreadsheetGearCodeSamples_VSCode folder** and open **Samples_JupyterPython.code-workspace**
 3. You should see Samples_JupyterPython.code-workspace open in Visual Studio Code (VS Code).
 4. Show the VSCode Explorer by clicking its icon in the upper left.
 5. Use VSCode explorer to double-click and open the Jupyter notebook you want to see.

-# Pythonnet makes it possible to use .NET6 SpreadsheetGear in Python code #
+# Pythonnet makes it possible to use the .NET6 SpreadsheetGear engine in Python code #

-Python.NET is a package that gives Python programmers nearly seamless integration with the .NET Common Language Runtime (CLR) and provides a powerful application scripting tool for .NET developers.
+[Python.NET is a package](https://pypi.org/project/pythonnet/) that gives Python programmers nearly seamless integration with the .NET Common Language Runtime (CLR) and provides a powerful application scripting tool for .NET developers.
 It allows Python code to interact with the CLR, and may also be used to embed Python into a .NET application.

+Python doesn't support setting a Nuget package reference which is how the [.NET6 SpreadsheetGear library](https://www.nuget.org/packages/SpreadsheetGear/9.1.19-beta) is distributed.
+See sample python code in this repo to find one simple workaround for this.
+Perhaps a future [python package](https://www.nuget.org/packages) will be made available to install the .NET6 SpreadsheetGear assembly into the active Python environment.

 # What are Jupyter Notebooks? #